AdobeDocs/target-developers/src/pages/before-administer/recs-api/fetch-recs-server-side-delivery-api.md

  Using the Delivery API with Recommendations in this way enables you to perform additional steps prior to displaying recommendations to the visitor on the non-HTML device.
 For example, you can take the response from the Delivery API to perform an additional, real-time lookup of entity attribute details (inventory, price, rating, and so on) from another system (such as a CMS, PIM or ecommerce platform), before displaying final results.

- Using the approach outlined in this tutorial, you can get any application to leverage the response from Target to provide personalized recommendations!
+ Using the approach outlined in this guide, you can get any application to leverage the response from Target to provide personalized recommendations!

 ## Example Implementations